 We STRONGLY suggest you start by reading this entire build guide before beginning your build.
 It'll give you a better idea of what is involved and how it all gets put together.

 You’ll need a few basic tools to complete this build.
 Though this list may not be exhaustive, it’ll give you an idea of what you should have on hand.

 - Solder Solder is kind of like guitar strings in that you really need to feel which one is right for you.
 I went through a few types before I found one I liked.
-There are a few different considerations such as lead or lead free, no clean type, and the diameter.
+There are a few different considerations such as lead or lead-free, no-clean type, and the diameter.
 I use Kester #245 no clean solder.
 It's a 0.031” diameter 63/37 alloy (Part #24-6337-8800).
-It's advertised as a no clean solder, however the bottom side of your PCB should still be cleaned with isopropyl alchohol after your PCB is stuffed.
+It's advertised as a no-clean solder, however, the bottom side of your PCB should still be cleaned with isopropyl alcohol after your PCB is stuffed.
 We've found any amount of flux residue on high impedance portions of this circuit will alter the attack and release.

 - Panavise Do you need a Panavise?
 No. Will it make your PCB stuffing much easier and make you look cool?
 Yes!
 These are not that expensive.
 Consider getting one.

 - Pliers, Cutters, and Strippers A pair of fine needle nose pliers will come in handy for some of the final assembly work.
 I bet you already have a pair of these!
 Small diagonal cutters are a must.
 You’ll need these for trimming the component leads.
 Having a decent pair of wire strippers in the 16-26 AWG range is something you should have.